How To Use And Configure WordPress Widgets – Part 4

 To learn more about adding audios to WordPress, see this tutorial:

-Let’s add An RSS widget to display news items on your sidebar.
+Let’s now add An RSS widget to display news items on the sidebar.

 WordPress RSS Widget